 Google Analytics and spinoffs of already successful pieces

 If this isn’t your first time writing a blog piece, you likely have some data on what content is successful in driving traffic.
-Look through your Google Analytics account for blog posts that have been successful in the past and try to create a follow-up or spinoff to that piece.
+Look through your Google Analytics account for blog posts that have been successful in the past.
+Then try to create a follow-up or spinoff to that piece.
 If you have previously written about the best scheduling software for small businesses.
 Then you see that it is a top driver of traffic, you could write about other software.
 Or, write about other topics small businesses might be interested in.
 Such as ways to drive traffic on a budget.
 Looking at your own Google Analytics is a crucial part of picking what you should write about next.
 Your readers came to your post for a reason, give them another to come back for more.

 What’s popular and does it have implications for your audience?

 This is a big one.
 It is important to stay up-to-date on trends in not only your industry but also mass consumer culture and see if you can relate it to your audience.
 Remember how everyone was playing Pokémon Go?
 Well, when working for a workplace health and safety training company, we wrote an article on how Pokémon Go has the potential to be a workplace hazard, and people loved it!
 This is only one example, but I think you get the point.

 Find Your Voice